CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 !!! note "Service Breaks"

       - SD Desktop and SD Connect undergo regular maintenance on the **first Wednesday of every month**
       - Please note that occasional urgent maintenance may also be required for technical or security reasons.
-In such cases, we will notify you via email.
+In such cases, we will notify you via email
       - All service breaks are scheduled on [Service Breaks -website](https://research.csc.fi/service-breaks){ target="_blank" }